The International Trade Blog Export Compliance

 2. Determine if the Destination Country Requires an Export License

-Companies must use the ECCN codes and reasons for control described in step #1 above to determine whether or not there are any restrictions for exporting their products to specific countries.
+Companies must use the ECCN codes and reasons for control described in step 1 to determine whether there are restrictions for exporting their products to specific countries.
 Once they know why their products are controlled, exporters should refer to the Commerce Country Chart in the EAR to determine if a license is required.

 These restricted parties are individuals, businesses and other organizations that have been identified as engaging in activities related to the proliferation of weapons of mass destruction, known to be involved in terrorism or drug trafficking, or who have had their export privileges suspended.
 These individuals, businesses or organizations could be located within the U.S.